chrisneuf/Article-Analyzer/README.md

 ## Todo

-- [ ] Submit and article and find similar articles
+- [ ] Submit an article and find similar articles
 - [ ] Compare the most similar articles by similar sentances